Snehalpophale98/Company-Bankruptcy-Detection/README.md

 In the EDA part, analyzed every feature using histogram, checked the correlation of every feature with each other.
 Checked the correlation among the numeric columns.
 Also correlation of categpric columns with Target columns.Correlation of numeric columns with target columns.
 Studied their heatmap.Drew inferences.

+# Data Preprocessing:
+In this step I have checked for missing values and duplicate values.
+Balanced the imbalance data using SMOTE.
+Used train test split for splitting the data.

+# Model Selection:
+Tried different machine learning algorithms such as logistic regression, decision tree, random forest,KNN.
+The models are trained on the training set and evaluated on the testing set using different evaluation metrics such as accuracy, precision, recall, and F1-score.

+# Model Evaluation:
+ Performed model evaluation using accuracy score, classification report, F1 score, confusion matrix.

+ KNN gave the best accuracy which is 98%